reproducing-research-projects/BugsInPy/report/meat.md

 2. Version Control: Ensure that the artifact repository includes version control information for the codebase, making it easier for users to checkout and analyze specific versions.

 3. Bug Context Information: Include relevant information about the bug context, such as the steps to trigger the bug, expected behavior, and any special conditions required for reproduction.
 This information assists users in replicating the bugs accurately.

+### Infrastructure changes

+Reproducibility plays a significant role in software development, particularly in bug fixing and testing.
+Having access to the exact Python version used during the bug occurrence enhances the accuracy and reliability of the testing process.
+Developers can execute the same code with the same environment, ensuring that any fixes or improvements applied can be tested and validated consistently.

 ## Threats to Validity